Purely anharmonic charge-density wave in the 2D Dirac semimetal SnP: Introduction

 Tin phosphide compounds are a promising platform for studying CDWs due to their ability to exhibit a wide range of stable and metastable phases \cite{tallapally_2016,li_2020}.
 This is largely due to their layered structure, which allows different layers to be ordered and distorted in various ways.
-Despite their recent interest as high-performance anodes in batteries\cite{qian_2014,kim_2014,zhang_2018}, there has been limited discussion of the possible CDWs that may mediate their behavior.
 Sn$_4$P$_3$, in particular, has been reported to be a Dirac semimetal \cite{vergniory_2022,vergniory_2019,bradlyn_2017} .
 However, it still exists the possibility that the Dirac fermions couple through a CDW, leading to the opening of a gap in the single-particle energy spectrum that may give raise to the emergence of a topological insulator \cite{lei_2021}.
 Given the lack of stability analysis in the literature and the intriguing implications of coupling Dirac fermions by means of a CDW, bulk Sn$_4$P$_3$ and its possible monolayers offer a promising platform to study the emergence of robust topological insulating phases through CDW instabilities.